Biography of Paul Cezanne

 Interesting fact ...

-The problem was that Cezanne’s domineering father wanted his son to study law, which Cezanne did in 1858.
-Later, after the two argued, Cezanne’s father forbade him to follow Zola to Paris until he passed his law exams.
+At about this time, Cezanne and his father quarreled.
+The problem was that Cezanne Snr wanted his son to study law, forbidding him to follow Zola to Paris until he passed his law exams.
+And so Cezanne started his legal studies in 1858.

-By 1861, Cezanne got his way and travelled to Paris.
+By 1861 Cezanne had dropped out and had persuaded his father to let him travel to Paris.
 He enrolled at Suisse’s studio while he tried to obtain admission to the Ecole des Beaux Arts.
 But he was rejected and, his fragile confidence destroyed, he fled back to Aix to work in his dad’s bank.

 1863-70: Salon rejections